-February may be over but the celebration continues!
+This list continues to grow!
 Here are some Black Owned businesses for you to check out.
 I will leave an asterisk symbol (*) beside places I can give insight on.
-Think of it as your little black book, a directory to support your own.
+Think of it as your little black book, a black owned business directory.

 Food and Beverages